stackforge-attic/cookbook-monasca-persister/README.md

 The node[:mon_persister][:data_bag] data bag is used for all items.
 When used in standard chef all data bag items can have a location as the suffix and the get_data_bag_item function will pull the most specific.
 Item details:

-  - mon_persister is needed for configuration
+  - mon_persister is needed for configuration, see the @settings usages in templates/default/persister-config.yml.erb for details
-  - `?_credentials` is and encrytped data bag for user/password credentials
+  - `mon_credentials` is an encrytped data bag for user/password, see the @credentials usages in templates/default/persister-config.yml.erb for details